Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 **********************

-.. start here, branch docs-liquid-control

 Liquid Control
 ==============

-After attaching a tip, your robot is ready to manipulate liquids.
-The API provides several liquid-handling methods that give you a lot of control over how to use liquids in your protocols.
-These methods include:
+After attaching a tip, your robot is ready to aspirate, dispense, and perform other liquid handling tasks.
+The API provides the following methods that help you manipulate liquids in your protocols.
+These include:

 - :py:meth:`.InstrumentContext.aspirate`
 - :py:meth:`.InstrumentContext.dispense`